An Introduction to the Wines of Beaujolais: Why Everyone Should Love Beaujolais!

 2018 - Great.

 A hot year blessed with cooler nights and some timely rains made what are, by Beaujolais’ standards, big, bold wines.
 The fruit tends to be a little darker than usual and alcohol levels a touch higher.
 But the wines maintained freshness and the wines were very, very popular.
-A particularly good year for newcomers to Beaujolais who are more accustomed to California or warm climate wines.
+A particularly good year for newcomers to Beaujolais who are more accustomed to California or warm climate wines.2014 - Great.

 This was the kind of vintage we love at Flatiron: beautifully-drawn, precise fruit, vibrant, chiseled structures and clear terroir signatures.
-A wonderful introduction to Beaujolais for Burgundy refugees and very much a classic vintage for dyed-in-the-wool Beaujolais fans.
+A wonderful introduction to Beaujolais for Burgundy refugees and very much a classic vintage for dyed-in-the-wool Beaujolais fans.2013 - Good to Very Good, but mixed.

 The growing season was a bit of a challenge, but producers who were able to wait and wait and harvest late made some delicious, fresh wines.